adityajain3jan/WeekendWarriorsASR/README.md

 ### Govind Saju
 ### Sankalp Parashar

-## Diff of the code that generated our result (from colab.py) vs their code is in diff.txt.
+###  Diff of the code that generated our result (from colab.py) vs their code is in diff.txt.
+Reorganized the structure of repo for convenience.
+The logs are now in Logfiles folder, Plots are in Plots folder and Results are in Results_txt folder.

 ## Instructions to run:
 * Install the required modules: pip install -r requirements.txt